Updated: April 11, 2013

 Program

-1100 A short service at 1100 consists of greetings from the Mayor's representative, scripture reading, prayers, a memorial to those who died at sea, and a blessing over the water used to bless the vessels.
+1100 A short service consisting of greetings from the Mayor's representative, scripture reading, prayers, a memorial to those who died at sea, and a blessing over the water used to bless the vessels.

 Go to Vessel Instructions for further information.